Why choose UW Scandinavian Studies?

 - Walter Chapin Simpson Center for the Humanities offers rich programming and research opportunities and fellowships.

-- Seattle's thriving cultural institutions such as Nordic Heritage Museum, Swedish Cultural Center, and Seattle International Film Festival.
+- Seattle's thriving cultural institutions such as the Nordic Museum, Swedish Cultural Center, and Seattle International Film Festival.

 - UW ranked number 10 in the world in Shanghai Jiao Tong University rankings.